RFB (protocol): History

 RFB was originally developed at Olivetti Research Laboratory (ORL) as a remote display technology to be used by a simple thin client with Asynchronous Transfer Mode connectivity called a Videotile.
 In order to keep the device as simple as possible, RFB was developed and used in preference to any of the existing remote display technologies.

 RFB found a second and more enduring use when VNC was developed.
 VNC was released as open source software and the RFB specification published on the web.
 Since then RFB has been a free protocol which anybody can use.

 When ORL was closed in 2002 some of the key people behind VNC and RFB formed RealVNC, Ltd., in order to continue development of VNC and to maintain the RFB protocol.
 The current RFB protocol is published on the RealVNC website.

-Protocol versions
+Versions

 Published versions of the RFB protocol are as follows:

 Developers are free to add additional encoding and security types but they must book unique identification numbers for these with the maintainers of the protocol so that the numbers do not clash.
 Clashing type numbers would cause confusion when handshaking a connection and break cross-compatibility between implementations.
 The list of encoding and security types was maintained by RealVNC Ltd and is separate from the protocol specification so that new types can be added without requiring the specification to be reissued.
 Since December 2012, the list went to IANA.

 A community version of the RFB protocol specification which aims to document all existing extensions is hosted by the TigerVNC project.

 Encoding types

-Since encodings are part of the negotiation, some of the encodings below are pseudo-encodings used to advertise the ability to handle a certain extension.
+Multiple encodings are part of the negotiation.
+Some of the encodings are pseudo-encodings used to advertise the ability to handle a certain extension.
+Encodings include: